Displacement-Tracking-Matrix/dtmapi/docs/index.rst

 Access to the DTM API now requires a personal API subscription key.

-1. **Go to the DTM API Registration Portal:**
+1. Go to the **DTM API Registration Portal**:
    https://dtm-apim-portal.iom.int/

-2. **Sign up or log in** with your personal details (name, email, job title, organization, etc.).
+2. Sign up or log in with personal details such as name, email, job title, and organization.

-3. **Navigate to the "APIs" section and select "DTM-APIs".**
+3. In the **APIs** section, select **API-V3**.

-4. **Click "Subscribe".**
+4. Click **Subscribe**.
-   You may be asked to enter a subscription name—choose a meaningful name for your subscription.
+   A subscription name may be requested—choose a meaningful name for identification.

-5. **After your subscription is activated, your API key will be shown.**
+5. Once the subscription is activated, the API key can be accessed under the **Profile** section in the top menu bar.

-   - This is your personal ``Ocp-Apim-Subscription-Key``.
+   - The **Primary key** shown there serves as the personal API key.
-   - The available endpoints for this API version will also be displayed.
+   - The available endpoints for this API version are also listed.

-6. **Copy and store your API key securely.**
-   You will need this key to authenticate all requests using the ``dtmapi`` Python package.
+6. The API key should be copied and stored securely.
+It is required for authenticating all requests when using the `dtmapi` Python package.

 ----